Isolating Footfall Noise Through Ceilings

 Resilient channel does have significant benefit when combined with Green Glue Compound.
 Resilient channel by itself will provide minimal benefit to isolating impact footfall noise.
 Furring strips provide little resilience with no real benefit in isolating impact footfall noise.

-Insulation is necessary in sound isolation to avoid resonance issues (basically a drum effect), but provides no benefit in isolating impact footfall noise.
+Insulation is necessary in sound isolation to avoid resonance issues (basically a drum effect) but provides no benefit in soundproofing ceiling impact noise.
 This is because the vibrations pass through the joists rather than between the joists.